Assistance from Los Angeles Community Action Board.

 Education and job placement assistance from Los Angeles Community Action Board

 Greater Avenues for Independence (GAIN) from Los Angeles Community Action Board is for CalWORKs participants.
 The goal is to help the client both find and prepare for a job, or a better one.
 They can enroll into training, remedial education, and even get referrals to work attire.
 Similar is GROW, or General Relief Opportunities for Work, which is for residents that receive assistance from General Relief.
+Community Action can also refer clients to free job placement programs in California.

 Head Start is a state of California as well as national program that aims to promote school readiness in the region’s youngest children.
 Children that qualify can enter Head Start at age 3 or 4 in the fall and continue for one or two years in the program.